 Coriander is a reasonable source of Vitamin C. According to the USDA food database, it has about 5.4mg of this vitamin in 9 sprigs of cilantro and 27mg per 100 grams.

 This is similar to spinach but much less than kale, bell peppers, or other Vitamin C rich foods.
-However, it does contain more Vitamin C than many commonly fed fruits and veggies like carrots, lettuce, cucumbers, blueberries, or apples.
+However, it does contain more Vitamin C than many commonly fed fruits and veggies like lettuce, cucumbers, blueberries, or apples.

 Additionally, cilantro contains some iron, magnesium, and potassium.
 Magnesium plays many essential roles in the body, including bone strength, turning food into energy, creating and repairing DNA, and regulating muscle and nerve function.
 Every cell in the body uses magnesium, and therefore, it is crucial in many bodily functions.

 Potassium and iron are very beneficial as well.
 Potassium helps to regulate fluid in the body and keep the heartbeat regular.
 It also plays a role in muscle and nerve function.
 The body uses iron to produce hemoglobin and myoglobin, proteins that carry oxygen to all parts of the body.

 Cilantro May Improve Memory, Reduce Inflammation, and More

 Cilantro is also highly effective at lowering blood sugar, which reduces the risk of type 2 diabetes.
 It contains some anti-inflammatory properties as well, which may make it beneficial for senior guinea pigs with inflammation such as arthritis.

 It can also be effective as a natural appetite stimulant.
 This herb also contains antimicrobial compounds that may help fight certain infections.